-We had total available cash and cash equivalents of \$81.0 million and \$124.2 million at March 31, 2020 and December 31, 2019, respectively, of which approximately \$26.1 million and \$23.2 million was held by our foreign subsidiaries, respectively.
+We had total available cash and cash equivalents of \$211.9 million and \$124.2 million at June 30, 2020 and December 31, 2019, respectively, of which approximately \$44.3 million and \$23.2 million was held by our foreign subsidiaries, respectively.
 Our strategic plan does not require the repatriation of foreign cash in order to fund our operations in the U.S., and it is our current intention to permanently reinvest our foreign cash and cash equivalents outside of the U.S.

-In April 2020 we were able to take advantage of certain relief programs offered through the CARES Act, including receipt of approximately \$20 million relating to the initial portions of the PHSSE funds and approximately \$45 million of payments from the CMS' Accelerated and Advance Payment Program.
-We anticipate receiving additional PHSSE Fund grants in future disbursements.
-We further anticipate a 2% increase in our facilities' Medicare reimbursement rate as a result of the temporary suspension of Medicare sequestration provided for in the CARES Act.
+During the three months ended June 30, 2020, we participated in certain relief programs offered through the CARES Act, including receipt of approximately \$20 million relating to the initial portions of the PHSSE funds and approximately \$45 million of payments from the CMS' Accelerated and Advance Payment Program.
+In addition, we received a 2% increase in our facilities' Medicare reimbursement rate as a result of the temporary suspension of Medicare sequestration provided for in the CARES Act.

-We believe existing cash on hand, cash flows from operations, the availability under our revolving line of credit and cash from additional financing would be sufficient to meet our expected liquidity needs during the next 12 months.
+We believe existing cash on hand, cash flows from operations, the availability under our revolving line of credit and cash from additional financing will be sufficient to meet our expected liquidity needs during the next 12 months.